RajatRjSharma/recipe-backend/readme.md

 - ### Email Queue Implementation

 - Added a daily email notification on the like received on their recipes.
-- Used celery beat to get it done, Added a task for same in users/tasks.py and added a beat schedule for it in config/celery.py file which will invoke mid night at 00:00 UTC.
+- Used celery beat to get it done, Added a task for same in users/tasks.py and added a beat schedule for it in config/celery.py file which will invoke 5 mins before mid night at 23:55 UTC.
 - Also updated celery beat containerization in docker compose.

   ```